top of page

 “We call them executive assistants,” he said.

-“You must be in marketing or human resources,” she said.
+“Ha,” she chuckled.
+“You must be in marketing or human resources.”

 “I’m starting to feel better.
 The boomerang has turned … as we speak.”

 “Well then, let’s celebrate.
 How about I buy you a drink?
 Salute boomeranging justice.”
 He smiled.
-“I’m Jonathon.”
+“I’m Jonathan.”

 She smiled back.
 “Grace.”